Law enforcement in South Korea: Korean era

-There was a grape hall(An ancient judicial department) in Korea, and a grape captain was appointed to take charge of police affairs.
-In 1835, the organization was expanded to the left and right grape halls.
-In 1884, the Left and Right Podo Offices were abolished, and the police departmentwas newly established to take charge of public order within the capital.
+There was the Anti-Criminal Department (an ancient judicial department) in Korea, and an ACD captain was appointed to oversee police affairs.
+In 1835, the organization was expanded to the left and right Anti-Criminal Department.
+In 1884, the Left and Right Podo Offices were abolished, and the police department was newly established to take charge of public order within the capital.
 Local police affairs were managed from within.